Camp Yavneh Information Sessions

 Yavneh is a top notch summer camp where multiple generations create lifelong friendships, engage in top-notch activities and deepen their Jewish engagement.
 Our Klal Yisrael (pluralistic) approach encourages children to respect all Jews in a fun, co-ed, overnight.
 Campers ages 8-16 engage in terrific camp activities including sports, art, swimming, drama and dance in a spirited environment.
 For campers in grades 2-5, Yavneh offers a Kaytana program – a 2 week experience where the campers are fully integrated into camp.
 Camp Yavneh is Kosher and Shabbat observant.

 Please RSVP on our website if you would like to attend (and bring your camp age children) one of these sessions.
 We will send exact log-on information and/or address to info session as the date gets closer.
-RSVP to either event online.
+RSVP online.

 Interested in learning more about Yavneh but can’t make an information session, send an email to firstname.lastname@example.org or call 603.942.5593.